WELCOME TO MR. VIAL'S CLASSROOM

 All classwork, homework, quizzes and exam grades will be posted to Schoology.
 Missing assignments can also be accessed via Schoology by downloading the attachments.
 Clear instructions as to how to complete any and all assignments are also posted to each respective assignment/grade on Schoology.

-Grades will be based on the point system described in the below:
+Grades will be based on the point system described in the below (*Note: final grade % will not be rounded-up):

 A = 90-100%